GitBolt/flume/README.md

 - **Smooth Animations**: Hover and drag animations for a native app feel

 The apps are automatically arranged when your wallet connects.
 No manual action required!

+## AI Flow Generator

+Press **Ctrl+K** (or **Cmd+K** on Mac) to open the AI flow generator and describe what you want to build:

+### How It Works
+Simply describe your DeFi workflow in natural language, and the AI will automatically generate the complete flow with all necessary nodes and connections.

+**Examples of AI Flow Requests:**
+- "convert 50% of my solana into usdc and lend it on jupiter"
+- "swap 1 SOL to USDC then stake it"
+- "get my balance and swap half to USDT"
+- "buy 100 USDC worth of JUP and stake it"
+- "check SOL price and if it's above 100, swap to USDC"

+**Usage:**
+1. Press **Ctrl+K** / **Cmd+K** to open AI generator
+2. Describe your workflow in plain English
+3. Press **Enter** to generate the flow
+4. Review the AI-generated steps
+5. Press **Enter** again or click **"Create Flow 🚀"** to add to canvas
+6. Execute the flow when ready!

+**Features:**
+- ✨ Natural language understanding powered by GPT-4o
+- 🔗 Automatically connects nodes with edges
+- ⚡ Supports 90+ DeFi actions across protocols (Jupiter, Adrena, Drift, Raydium, Orca, etc.)
+- 📊 Visual preview of all steps before creating
+- 🎯 Smart parameter detection and configuration
+- 🚀 Single interface - no separate search mode

 ### AI-Powered Actions
 Each folder has an AI Assistant input field **directly below it on the canvas** (not inside the modal).
 Simply type what you want to do with your assets: